Skip to Content

 With the win, the Tigers improved to 9-2 on the season and snapped a two-game losing streak.

 After averaging 39 percent shooting from the field in losses to Notre Dame and Kansas the week prior, the Tigers shot at a 64 percent clip from the floor, in Thursday's victory.
-Four players got into double-digit scoring, with Jacobs Crews leading the charge with 20 points on the night, just two shy of matching his season-high.
+Four players got into double-digit scoring, with Jacobs Crews leading the charge with 20 points in his first start of the season .He finished just two shy of matching his season-high.

 Anthony Robinson (19), Mark Mitchell (15) and Sebastian Mack (10) also joined Crews in the double-figures club.